 This is where you show the client that you know what you’re doing and that you’ve handled similar projects before.

 If you’re selling social media services, add links to your previous clients’ pages with notes on your contribution and how much they’ve grown.
-If you’re a designer, link your portfolio to illustrate your niche or flexibility.
+If you’re a designer, it’s a great idea to link your portfolio to illustrate your niche or flexibility.

 You won their heart, now it’s time to win their mind too.